 2. Notice to File Missing Parts

-Examples of deficiencies that can be fixed:
+Examples of deficiencies that you can fix:

-- If you don’t reference all of the figures in the description, then you can fix the patent specification to refer to such figure(s).
+- If you don’t reference all of the figures in the description, you can fix the patent specification to refer to such figure(s).

-Examples of deficiencies that cannot be fixed:
+Examples of deficiencies that you cannot fix:

 How Do You Respond to a Notice to File Missing Parts?

 The Notice to File Missing Parts will explain how to respond.
 If the instructions are not clear, you can call the Application Assistance Unit (Tel: 571-272-4000) to ask for clarification.

 In general, the patent office gives you two months to fix the deficiencies.
 After two months, you can still file documents to correct the deficiencies, but you have to pay a progressively higher monthly extension fee.
 To learn more about extension fees, read below.